Loopring/protocols/packages/loopring_v3/DESIGN.md

 We can only prove circuits with a maximum of 256,000,000 constraints on-chain efficiently.

-Currently our **most expensive** ring settlement circuit with data-availability support uses ~525,000 constraints/ring:
+Currently, our **most expensive** ring settlement circuit with data-availability support uses ~525,000 constraints/ring:
 - 256,000,000 / ~525,000 = ~500 rings/block

 Our **most expensive** ring settlement circuit without data-availability support uses ~475,000 constraints/ring (this is cheaper than with data-availability because we don't have to hash the data-availability data in the circuit):